+Section 1 Bidding model

+Question number Question Response

+1.2(a) - (i) Are you bidding as the lead contact for a group of economic operators? r Yes □

+No □

+If yes, please provide details listed in questions 1.2(a) (ii), (a) (iii) and to 1.2(b) (i), (b) (ii), 1.3, Section 2 and 3.

-Section 1 Bidding model Question number Question Resp onse 1.2(a) - (i) Are you bidding as the lead contact for a group of economic operators? ques 1.2(b If no pleas at 1.2 □ tions 1.2(a) (i), (b) (ii and you a se provide 2(a) (ii) for a) (ii), (a) (i), 1.3, Sec are a supp the name reference etails listed iii) and to ction 2 and oorting bidd of your gro purposes, n 2 and 3.
-3. er oup 1.2(a) - (ii) Name of group of econor (if applicable) nic operator S 1.2(a) - (iii) Proposed legal structure if the group of economic operators intends to form a named single legal entity prior to signing a contract, if awarded.
+If no, and you are a supporting bidder please provide the name of your group at 1.2(a) (ii) for reference purposes, and complete 1.3, Section 2 and 3.

+1.2(a) - (ii) Name of group of (if applicable) economic operators 3

+1.2(a) - (iii) Proposed legal structure if the group of economic operators intends to form a named single legal entity prior to signing a contract, if awarded.
 If you do not propose to form a single legal entity, please explain the legal structure.

 1.2(b) - (i) Are you or, if applicable, the group of economic operators proposing to use sub-contractors?

-Yes No 1.2(b) - (ii) ded yes to 1.2(b)-(i) please provide additional details for each sub- the following table: we may ask them to complete this form as well.
-Registered address Trading status Company registration number Head Office DUNS number (if applicable)
+1.2(b) - (ii) (ii) If you responded yes to 1.2(b)-(i) please provide additional details for eacontractor in the following table: we may ask them to complete this form a

+Name

+Registered address

+Trading status

+Company registration number

+Head Office DUNS number (if applicable)

 Registered VAT number

 Type of organisation

-SME (Yes/No)

-The role each sub- contractor will take in providing the works and /or supplies e.g. key deliverables Image: Contractor will take in providing the works

-The approximate % of contractual of contractual obligations assigned to each sub- contractor
+SME (Yes/No) The role each sub-contractor will take in providing the works and /or supplies e.g. key deliverables The approximate % of contractual obligations assigned to each sub-contractor